-The factors of $U{\mu}$ ensure that $D{\mu}q(x)$ transforms under gauge transformations in the same way as q(x), so that the discretized version of $\bar{q}(x)D{\mu}\gamma{\mu}q(x)$ is gauge invariant.
+The factors of $U{\mu}$ ensure that $D{\mu}q(x)$ transforms under gauge transformations in the same way as q(x), so that the discretized version of $\bar{q}(x)\gamma{\mu}D{\mu}q(x)$ is gauge invariant.
 The choice in Eq.
 (17.3) leads to the so-called naive fermion action.
 This, however, suffers from the fermion doubling problem-in d dimensions it describes $2^d$ equivalent fermion fields in the continuum limit.
 The appearance of the extra "doubler" fermions is related to the deeper theoretical problem of formulating chirally symmetric fermions on the lattice.
-This is encapsulated by the Nielsen-Ninomiya theorem [8]: one cannot define lattice fermions having exact, continuum-like chiral symmetry without producing doublers.
-Naive lattice fermions do have chiral symmetry but at the cost of introducing 15 unwanted doublers (for d=4).
+This is encapsulated by the Nielsen-Ninomiya theorem [8]: one cannot define lattice fermions having exact chiral symmetry of the standard form $\delta q = \epsilon \gamma_5 q$ , $\delta \bar{q} = \epsilon \bar{q} \gamma_5$ ( $\epsilon$ is infinitesimal) without producing doublers.
+Naive lattice fermions do have chiral symmetry but at the cost of introducing 15 unwanted doublers (for d = 4).

 There are a number of different strategies for dealing with the doubling problem, each with their own theoretical and computational advantages and disadvantages.
 Wilson fermions [1] add a term proportional to $a\bar{q}\Delta q$ to the fermion action (the "Wilson term"-in which $\Delta$ is a covariant lattice Laplacian).
 This gives a mass of $\mathcal{O}(1/a)$ to the doublers, so that they decouple in the continuum limit.
-The Wilson term, however, violates chiral symmetry, and also introduces discretization errors linear in a.
-A commonly used variant that eliminates the $\mathcal{O}(a)$ discretization error is the $\mathcal{O}(a)$ -improved Wilson (or "clover") fermion [9].
+The Wilson term, however, violates chiral symmetry at non-zero lattice spacing, and introduces discretization errors linear in a.
+A commonly used variant that eliminates the $\mathcal{O}(a)$ discretization error is the $\mathcal{O}(a)$ -improved Wilson (or "clover") action [9].
 In this application of Symanzik improvement, methods have been developed to remove $\mathcal{O}(a)$ terms non-perturbatively using auxiliary simulations to tune parameters [10].
-Such "non-perturbetive improvement" is of great practical importance as it brings the discretization error from the fermion action down to the same level as that from the gauge action.
+Such "non-perturbative improvement" is of great practical importance as it brings the discretization error from the fermion action down to the same level as that from the gauge action.

 The advantages of Wilson fermions are their theoretical simplicity and relatively low computational cost.
 Their main disadvantage is the lack of chiral symmetry, which makes them difficult to use in cases where mixing with wrong chirality operators can occur, particularly if this involves divergences proportional to powers of 1/a.
 A related problem is the presence of potential numerical instabilities due to spurious near-zero modes of the lattice Dirac operator.
-There are, however, studies that successfully ameliorate these problems and increase the range of quantities for which Wilson fermions can be used (see, e.g., Refs.
-[11-14]).
+There are, however, studies that successfully ameliorate the problems due to the lack of chiral symmetry and increase the range of quantities for which Wilson fermions can be used (see, e.g., Refs.
+[11-13]).

-Twisted-mass fermions [15] are a variant of Wilson fermions in which two flavors are treated together with an isospin-breaking mass term (the "twisted mass" term).
-The main advantage of this approach is that all errors linear in a are automatically removed (without the need for tuning of parameters) by a clever choice of twisted mass and operators [16].
+Twisted-mass fermions [14] are a variant of Wilson fermions in which two flavors are treated together with an isospin-breaking mass term (the "twisted mass" term).
+The main advantage of this approach is that all errors linear in a are automatically removed (without the need for tuning of parameters) by a clever choice of twisted mass and operators [15].
 A disadvantage is the presence of isospin breaking effects (such as a splitting between charged and neutral pion masses even when up and down quarks are degenerate), which, however, vanish as $a^2\Lambda^2$ in the continuum limit.
-Strange and charm quarks can be added as a second pair, with a term added to split their masses [17,18].
+Strange and charm quarks can be added as a second pair, with a term added to split their masses [16,17].